HYBRID DIRECT-ENTRY MIDWIFERY PROGRAM

 Do you accept FASFA or GI Bills?

 We do not currently accept FAFSA or FL Prepaid at this time.
-While this is an eventual goal for our school, we do not know when exactly we will be able to provide this as an option for our students.
+We are currently in the process to be approved for Title IV Funding to provide this as an option for our students.
 CCSM is currently in the process of applying to accept GI Bills.
-To stay up to date on our financial aid options, feel free to sign up for our interested student mailing list.
+To stay up to date on our financial aid options, feel free to inquire to stay informed.

 How does the Transcript Evaluation work?

-If you are applying to our school and are interested in determining if some of your previous education could be applied as for credit, all you need to do is complete this Transcript Evaluation Request Form and pay the applicable transcript evaluation fee (see below for the link to pay via Paypal).
+If you are applying to our school and are interested in determining if some of your previous education could be applied as for credit, all you need to do is complete this Transcript Evaluation Request Form and pay the applicable transcript evaluation fee.
 You will need to gather a copy of your course catalog(s), as well as have an official transcript.
-Once you’ve complete those steps, please email everything to info@commonsensemidwifery.org.

 Please note, transcript evaluations are not required for our college-level prerequisites, just your official transcript(s) submitted with your application.